danyul-h/yr2025/world/unit-4/chapter 17.md

 	* but he also didnt share the power
 * Charles II came, then James II
 	* James II didnt respect parliament rights either
-	* and he baptized his heir as a romn catholic
+	* and he baptized his heir as a roman catholic
 	* so he was exiled and forced from the throne
 	* this happened thanks to the bloodless glorious revolution of 1688
 * James was replaced by his daughter Mary and her husband William of Orange
 * the bill of rights of 1689 formalized a new constitutional order
 	* required the king to call on parliament frequently to consent to changes in laws or raise an army in peacetime
 ### french monarchy
-* estates general waas like the english parliament
+* estates general was like the english parliament
-	* represented the trad. rights of the clergy, nmobility, and towns
+	* represented the trad. rights of the clergy, nobility, and towns
 	* asserted their rights during the 16th century french wars of religion
 		* this was when the monarchy was weak
 * they werent called into session after the war